 Freshly ground black pepper

 Preheat oven to 350˚F. Place rack in upper third of oven.

 Peel onion, roughly chop and mince in food processor.
 Set aside.

 Roughly chop zucchini (about 2 to 4 zucchini, depending on size; I generally prefer small, thin zucchini and yellow squash) or zucchini “stubs” from leftover spiraled noodles.
 Place in food processor bowl, pulsing until minced.

-Crack 8 eggs into a medium-sized bowl (stainless steel or glass).
-Add unsweetened flax milk or coconut milk, 2 tablespoons minced tarragon, Celtic sea salt and freshly ground black pepper.
+Crack 7 eggs into a medium-sized bowl (stainless steel or glass).
+Add coconut milk, 2 tablespoons minced tarragon, Celtic sea salt and freshly ground black pepper.
 Combine ingredients well. *I do this by adding a whisk attachment to an electric mixer and blending until the egg mixture is foamy.
 You can also add the egg mixture to a blender and blend until well mixed.

 Remove frittata from oven and let cool.